wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/1-why-power-bi.md

 ## Safely interact with content

-You can explore and interact with your content, filter, slice, subscribe, and export, without affecting the underlying dataset or the original dashboards, reports, or apps).
+You can explore and interact with your content, filter, slice, subscribe, and export, without affecting the underlying dataset or the original dashboards, reports, or apps.

 > [!NOTE]
 > Remember, you cannot hurt your data.
 Power BI is a great place for you to explore and experiment without worrying that you’ll “break” anything.